 No, you don’t need teaching experience to teach English online.
 However, it can be helpful to have some previous teaching experience or to be very familiar with the English language.
 This is because some companies will look for applicants with experience.

-If you don’t have any previous teaching experience you can still beef up your English teacher CV with any indirect experience from your previous jobs.
+If you don’t have any previous teaching experience you can still beef up your teaching resume with any indirect experience from your previous jobs.
 For example, you may have conducted training online or run online presentations.
 You could even have direct experience teaching young learners.
 Anything that is relevant should be included in your TEFL CV.

 If you’re completely new to teaching, in addition to taking a TEFL course, you may want to consider taking a course or workshop to help you get started with online teaching.